John Mara

-John Kevin Mara (/ˈmɑːrə/ MAR-ə; born December 1, 1954) is an American businessman who is the president, CEO, and co-owner of the New York Giants.
+John Kevin Mara (/ˈmɑːrə/ MAR-ə; born December 1, 1954) is an American businessman who is the president, CEO, and owner of the New York Giants.

 Early life and education

 Mara was born in New York City and grew up in White Plains, a nearby suburb.
 He is the eldest son of Ann Mara (née Mumm) and late Giants owner Wellington Mara.

 Mara graduated from Iona Preparatory School in New Rochelle, and graduated cum laude from Boston College in 1976 with a Bachelor of Science in marketing.
 He earned his Juris Doctor degree from Fordham University School of Law in 1979.

 He specialized in labor and employment law and litigation at two Manhattan firms prior to joining the Giants.